 - Attend an interview with the Graduate Recruitment Committee.

 All interactions will be scored and considered when deciding to employ the candidate for Practical Vocational Training i.e. the CA Programme.

 How to Improve your Chances

-At Adams & Adams, applications are reviewed by HR and by the firm’s partners.
+At Adams & Adams, applications are reviewed by HR and by the partners on the Graduate Recruitment Committee.
 When applying, understand that you are already engaging with your future employer and supervisor.

-Spending time going through the firm’s website is important as it gives you a sense of who they are before submitting your application.
-Avoid the ‘spray and pray’ method of applying for work – this can be your steppingstone onto the rest of your life, so why waste an opportunity by being careless?
+Spending time going through the firm’s website is important as it gives you a sense of who we are before submitting your application.
+Avoid making your CV too generic while trying to save time and inadvertently wasting an opportunity.

 The general rule of thumb for all aspects of your application is that you should ask an objective person with the know-how to read your application before you send it.
 That means that you must prepare ahead of time and be selective of who this person is.